lubeda/EsphoMaTrix/README.md

 ```

 ## icons/animations
 Download and install all needed icons (.jpg/.png)/animations (.gif) under the "ehmtx"-key.
 All icons are automagically scaled to 8x8 on compile-time.
 You can also specify an url to directly download an image file.
+The urls will only be downloaded once at compile time, so there is no additional traffic on the hosting website.

 ```
 emhtx: